 “His, or ours?”

-Despite the distinctiveness of the clientele, one dancer stood out to Danzig – a thin, merry man with a chartreuse coat, bandaged hands, an eggshell sweater, off-white slacks and matted hair, short on the sides and back and long in the front.
+Despite the distinctiveness of the clientele, one dancer stood out to Danzig, a thin, merry man with a chartreuse coat, a left bandaged hand, an eggshell sweater, off-white slacks and matted hair, short on the sides and back and long in the front.
 He twirled with a youthful, vivacious, scant-garbed blonde, all curves and smiles and lascivious yearning.
 Her pale, pliant flesh yielding to his searching, rhythmic manipulations.
 As Danzig beheld the handsome couple with envy and enchantment, a tall, bulky, tattooed man swaggered drunkenly across the floor and began dancing before them.